mikaelasturk/js-project-movies/README.md

-# README template
-Template to use for school projects
+# 🎬 Movies AppTemplate to use for school projects

-# Project Name
-Short, clear description of what the project does and why it exists.
+A responsive multi-page React application built with React Router and The Movie Database (TMDB) API.
+The app allows users to browse popular movies and view detailed information for each title via dynamic routes.

 ## 📋 Table of Contents
 - [Live Demo](#live-demo)